travis-ci/docs-travis-ci-com/user/languages/perl.md

 {: data-file=".travis.yml"}

-These versions specified by `major.minor` numbers are aliases to exact patch levels which are subject to change.
+These versions specified by `major.minor` numbers are aliases to exact patch levels, which are subject to change.
 For precise versions pre-installed on the VM, please consult "Build system information" in the build log.

-> Perl versions earlier than 5.8 are not supported.*
+> Perl versions earlier than 5.8 are not supported.

 ### Perl runtimes with threading support